-Counselling and support for both sufferer and family members after a diagnosis of Cancer, Parkinsons Disease, Motor Neuron Disease, an Acquired or Traumatic Brain Injury, Alzheimers, Dementia or any life changing illness or health event.
+Counselling and support for both sufferer and family members after a diagnosis of Cancer, MS, MND, Parkinsons Disease, an aquired or traumatic brain injury, Alzheimers, Dementia or any life changing illness or health event.

 Throughout life people face many trials and tribulations.
 Most cope, and cope well.
 The initial reaction on hearing that you or someone you love has a diagnosis of any chronic illness can be one of shock and disbelief.
 It may be difficult to take in the news.
 There can be a period of bewilderment, confusion and an attempt to try to deny reality.
 Fears and concerns about the future may step in, for example, ‘Who is going to care for me/my family member?
 ‘Will I have to give up work?’
 ‘How will we cope with this as a couple/family?
 This can be accompanied by a significant increase in stress and its symptoms – sleeplessness, agitation, mood swings, anger and fatigue.

 The impact of the diagnosis can add an extra strain to relationships.
 How you and others cope with the news of the diagnosis will probably be related to how you react and how you have reacted in other times of crisis.
 Reactions and responses to the situation will be different for each individual and for each family.

 A full range of emotions can arise at this stage: shock, disbelief, anger, maybe a sense of feeling trapped, or victimised (why me/us?), and they are all quite normal.
 However, they need to be acknowledged, expressed, and dealt with appropriately.
 Too often, lashing out at those nearest to us is what actually happens, and this causes more hurt and anger.